The Language of Generalization: Introduction

 Understanding the language of generalization is a project with far-reaching implications.
 The language of generalization is ubiquitous in everyday conversation, is found in every language (Behrens, 2005; Carlson \& Pelletier, 1995), and conveys rich meanings, impacting motivation (Cimpian, Arce, Dweck, \& Markman, 2007), transmitting stereotyped beliefs about social categories (Rhodes, Leslie, \& Tworek, 2012), and making meaning from experience (Orvell, Kross, \& Gelman, 2017).
 It is highly-prevalent in child-directed speech (Gelman, Goetz, Sarnecka, \& Flukes, 2008) and its ability to refer to abstractions beyond the present context suggests its centrality to the growth of conceptual knowledge (Gelman, 2004).

 Despite its ability to convey abstract knowledge, its ubiquity in discourse, and its relative morphosyntactic simplicity, the language of generalization displays subtle context-sensitivities that make it difficult to formalize. \enquote{Robins lay eggs} sounds true and \enquote{Robins are female} does not.
-Yet in each case, only 50\% of the category have the property (i.e., only the females lay eggs). \enquote{Mosquitos carry malaria} sounds true despite malaria being present in only a tiny fraction of mosquitos.
-Even more perplexing: \enquote{Supreme Court Justices have even social security numbers} is thought to be intuitively a bad sentence even if it were the case that on the current bench, nine out of nine justices have even social securtity numbers (i.e., when the sentence ``All Supreme Court Justices have even social security numbers'' is true; Cohen, 1999).
-Similar context-sensitivity can be observed with habituals: Say Mary climbed mountains 3 times last year, the habitual \enquote{Mary climbs mountain} seems well-supported.
-Yet, if John went for a run 3 times in the last year, we probably should not say that \enquote{John runs}.
+Yet in each case, only 50\% of the category has the property (i.e., only the females lay eggs). \enquote{Mosquitos carry malaria} sounds true despite malaria being present in only a tiny fraction of mosquitos.
+Even more perplexing: \enquote{Supreme Court Justices have even social security numbers} is thought to be intuitively a false generalization even if it were the case that on the current bench, nine out of nine justices had even social securtity numbers (i.e., when the sentence ``All Supreme Court Justices have even social security numbers'' is true; Cohen, 1999).
+Similar context-sensitivity can be observed with habituals: \enquote{Mary climbs mountains} could imply a few mountain climbs a year for Mary, but \enquote{John runs} would be infelicitious if John went for a run three times last year.